herwinz/herwinz.github.io/_posts/2023-12-05-visual-studio-toolbox-azure-pipelines.md

 I recently had the opportunity to hop on the [Visual Studio Toolbox Live channel](https://www.youtube.com/@visualstudio/streams) for a 2-part DevOps series: one session on [GitHub Actions](/posts/visual-studio-toolbox-github-actions/) and one session on Azure Pipelines.
 In this video, we introduce Azure Pipelines, discuss the various pipeline options (classic vs. YAML), compare Azure Pipelines to GitHub Actions, and create a pipeline to build and deploy a sample web app to Azure.
 I had a great time with Leslie and Robert, and I hope you enjoy the videos!

-> Josh Johanning returns to show how you can automate your builds, tests, and deployments with Azure Pipelines
+> Herwindra Berlian returns to show how you can automate your builds, tests, and deployments with Azure Pipelines
 >
 > - Sample app repo: https://github.com/joshjohanning-org/tailspin-spacegame-web-demo
 > - Learning resources: [Microsoft Learn](https://learn.microsoft.com/en-us/training/browse/?terms=azure%20pipelines&resource_type=learning%20path)